uvaai/ml2/60 Module 6/30 Understanding AI systems/content.md

 Two important things to note: If your system contains a lot of technical details you're not familair with (like might be the case for the *AlphaFold* topic), then it is not required that you study the details to completely understand the system.
-If exact details are hard to find for you system (like might the case for the *political microtargeting* topic), then is enough to try to speculate what such a system would look like, based on the information you *can* find.
+If exact details are hard to find for your system (like might the case for the *political microtargeting* topic), then is enough to try to speculate what such a system would look like, based on the information you *can* find.

-In all cases you should focus on the high level understanding of what the systems learns or does.
-It is a machine learning system or another type of AI?
+In all cases you should focus on a high-level understanding of what the systems learns or does.
+Is it a machine learning system or another type of AI?
 If so, is it supervised or unsupervised learning?
 What would the training data for this system look like?
 What types of algorithm(s) do you think are part of this system?

 * Q4.
 Which sources did you find?

 * Q5.
 Give your own high level description / speculation of what this system does based on the sources you've found.
-Your answer here may go into detail, full technical detail is not required.
+Your answer here may go into detail, but full technical detail is not required.
 Try to limit your answer to around 400 words maximum.